“Asus bit off a little more than it could chew with the ZenBook Pro 15’s innovative ScreenPad.”

 Is there a better alternative?

 The most obvious comparison machine is the Dell XPS 15, which is almost just as fast as the ZenBook Pro 15 and offers a better display and much better battery life.
 The Dell is more conservatively designed but also more robust all around, and it’s more expensive when configured with the Core i9 at $2,960 (on sale for $2,830).
-But that also brings 32GB of RAM and a 1GB SSD to go with the
+But that also brings 32GB of

 If you’re looking for a more gaming-oriented option, then don’t discount the Razer Blade 15.
 You’ll get an equally good-looking notebook that’s not so conservatively designed as the XPS 15, and you’ll also benefit from a much faster Nvidia GeForce GTX 1060 or GTX 1070 GPU.
 Plan to spend well over $2,500, though, if you try to match the CPU.